ESR-LSRI/2023_NoahL/dailyLogbook.md

 * By 2070, there may be no snowpack on Mt.
 Baker due to climate change.
 * Lapse rate can be utilized by meteorologists to predict the weather; for instance, precipitation and snowfall.
 * Evergreen trees are used as inexpensive cosmic radiation shields in order to obtain accurate temperature measurements.
 * The IButton temperature sensors can additionally be used to calculate snowfall.
+* Lapse rate can be positive during nighttime when the ground is cooler than the atmosphere.
+(The ground radiates energy toward space)

 ### Next Steps
 Begin to analyze data on the lapse rate, sunlight, and snowfall on [Mt.
 Baker.]